lafet1/adv_econometrics/adv_ecox2_ass1/README.md

 # Advanced Econometrics 2 - Bootstrap
 Bootstrapping assignment from course Advanced Econometrics 2.
-Jackknife and standard bootstrap used, bias estimation and asymptotic refinement.
+Jackknife and standard bootstrap used for bias estimation and asymptotic refinement.